aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 Suisei said that she was influenced by Anemachi into becoming an Otaku.
 Toko said that it seemed like it's because of Anemachi that they can can meet each other.

-Toko also has an elder sister who she affectionately calls Aneberos, and that she also got influenced by her elder sister into reading Manga and watching anime, just like Suisei.
+Toko also has an elder sister who she affectionately calls Aneberus, and that she also got influenced by her elder sister into reading Manga and watching anime, just like Suisei.

 :::

 ::: details What should we eat?

-Suisei and Toko often go for a meal (mainly Yakiniku) in 2019.
+Suisei and Toko often go for a meal (mainly barbecues) in 2019.
 Suisei always decided on the food pretty fast since she's mainly interested in meat and beef.

 For their next meal, they quickly decided that it should be [<i class="fa-brands fa-wikipedia-w" /> Shabushabu](https://en.wikipedia.org/wiki/Shabu-shabu)